Lakneswaran/react_JS/README.md

 - With memo we can rerendering process cancelled if no changes, but when because of some function
 - that we have created function passing, triggers again the recreate and rerender.
 - To avoid this -> useCallback function. it's avoid function recreation.

+## List & Keys

+- WIth useState hooks default values passed a array of object.
+- With setObj we can modify those array.
+- What is key? - React using to identify an values in array, that is called key.
+- to add / delete react need to know what exact to modify.
+- key={i} -> index is changeable value, so don't use that. -> {item.id}
+- We should not use dynamic changing value using as key. -> using index causing rerendering.